uzmajamadar/Trippy/README.md

-# 🌍 Trippy- AI Travel Planner
+# 🌍 Trippy- AI Travel Buddy

 An intelligent travel planning web application that helps you plan budget-friendly trips with personalized recommendations for flights, hotels, and itineraries using AI.
 ----